 Please consider giving an hour or so to help clean up our neighborhood.

 Logistics: Bring work gloves, but we’ll have some in case you forget.
 Bags provided.
 You could bring a small bucket because it’s easier to maneuver than a plastic bag.
-Safety protocol: Folks are reminded that Cuyahoga County is ranked as “high transmission” for the corona virus.
+Safety protocol: Folks are reminded that Cuyahoga County is designated as “medium transmission” of the latest variant of the corona virus.
 So we ask folks to be mindful of that and maintain a safe distance from one another.
-We respect those who choose to wear a facial mask.
+We respect those who choose to wear a facial